-Claremont McKenna College uses both the FAFSA (for federal and state aid) and the CSS/Financial Aid PROFILE in addition to the FAFSA (for institutional need-based aid) in our financial aid application process; however, the deadlines and processes vary for prospective students and current students.
-Please visit the section on our website on applying for financial aid for a detailed explanation of both processes.
+Claremont McKenna College uses both the FAFSA (for federal and state aid) and the CSS Profile (for institutional need-based aid) in our financial aid application process; however, the deadlines and processes vary for prospective students and current students.
+Please visit the section on our website on applying for financial aid for a detailed explanation of applications and deadlines.

-The Claremont McKenna College Office of Financial Aid uses the FAFSA and CSS/Financial Aid PROFILE to determine financial eligibility, but we do not produce either application.
+The Claremont McKenna College Office of Financial Aid uses the FAFSA and CSS Profile to determine financial eligibility, but we do not produce either application.
 If you have questions about completing the application, please have all relevant tax information available when you contact the Claremont McKenna College Office of Financial Aid.
 Unfortunately, if you have technical difficulty with these applications, we are unable to assist with them.
-Please contact the Federal Student Aid Information Center at 1.800.4.FED.AID for difficulties with the FAFSA, and College Board at 305.829.9793 for difficulties with the CSS/Financial Aid PROFILE.
+Please contact the Federal Student Aid Information Center at 1.800.4.FED.AID (1.800.433.3243) for difficulties with the FAFSA, and College Board at 844.202.0524 for difficulties with the CSS Profile.

 The Office of Federal Student Aid and the Internal Revenue Service have worked together to develop a process, known as the IRS Data Retrieval process, to simplify the steps to complete the Free Application for Federal Student Aid (FAFSA).This process will allow you to automatically have your family’s income information input into your FAFSA.
 The process enables FAFSA to request and retrieve income and tax data directly from the IRS.

 No. Claremont McKenna College does not require that you file taxes to complete our application.
-If you are not required by state or federal agencies to file income taxes, please complete and send a “Student Nonfiler Form” or “Parent Nonfiler Form,” available on the Forms section of our website, and W2s if applicable, in lieu of tax returns and schedules.
+If you are not required by state or federal agencies to file income taxes, we may request that you complete and send a “Student Non-tax Filer Form” or “Parent Non-tax Filer Form,” and W2s if applicable, in lieu of tax returns and schedules.
 If you are unsure whether you are required to file state or federal income tax returns, please contact a tax professional.